-I tried out some ”limited-edition” Organic Afghan Black hash that’s made by The Green Organic Dutchman and for my first “legal hash” experience, well more of an experiment, I was quite impressed.
-Based on TGOD’s website, this is supposed to be indica-dominant, however they don’t mention which strain or strains were used to make this hash.
+I tried out some ”limited-edition” Organic Afghan Black hash that’s made by The Green Organic Dutchman, and for my first “legal hash” experience, well, more of an experiment, I was quite impressed.
+Based on TGOD’s website, this is supposed to be Indica-dominant; however, they don’t mention which strain or strains were used to make this hash.
 This came with 27% THC and an inconsiderable amount of CBD.
-By the way, I decided to not score any of the aspects below and just provide a review.
+By the way, I decided not to score any of the aspects below and just provide a review.

 When it comes to lineage, I will leave this blank because there is no information, we don’t know what strain this hash was made from.

 Packaging Details: Packaged on 10/22/2020 and reviewed/tested on 10/31/2020, exactly 9 days later.
 Lot# 820011

 Pricing Details: Purchased 2 grams for $42.00 at the SQDC in Montreal, Quebec, Canada. ($21/gram).

 Visually and aesthetically, I think TGOD did a solid job with this Hash.
 The texture was that of old gum, unlike that dried up “charcoal” type of hash, this one was very malleable with the perfect crumble.
 The 2 grams were part of a dark brown square, with small beige spots on the outside, with golden/light brown spots on the inside.

 To be honest, this was actually hard to write because I find aroma and flavor to be quite similar with most Hash, no matter what strains were used to press it.
 What I can comment on is the smoothness; I’ve had some dried out hash that looks like charcoal in the past that can make your lungs/throat explode, this wasn’t the case with TGOD’s Afghan Hash.